albertopp44/albertopp44/README.md

-Currently working with Php, js, AJAX, python and Nextjs(typescript).
+Currently developing with Php, js, AJAX, python and Nextjs(typescript).

+Developed in the past with Laravel 8, Laravel 10 + VueJs.

 ### Hi there 👋